RELATIONSHIPS AND SEX Education (RSE)

 Parents/carers have the choice of withdrawing their children from sex education lessons if considered necessary.
 However, parents should be aware that we will sometimes discuss issues around relationships (eg same-sex couples, use and misuse of terms such as ‘gay’) as and when appropriate.
 We believe this is the right and proper thing to do.
 It is not always possible to withdraw children from such discussions if they arise, and it is not considered appropriate to do so by the Department for Education.
 All children will also be part of the Science curriculum where we learn about the human life cycle.

-Please refer to the policy section for the Sex and Relationships Education Policy.
+Please refer to the policy section for the Relationships and Sex Education Policy.